Roxanne and Matt recently visited the drop-dead gorgeous The Penny Hoarder offices to interview Stephen McDermott, their IT director.

 We couldn’t agree more, and we’re super happy for Stephen!

-Roxanne Williams: So, you seem to have had a very linear career progression.
+Roxanne Williams: You seem to have had a very linear career progression.
 I stalked your LinkedIn.
 You started in dev, then you became lead, manager, CTO, and Director of IT.
-So, being at the C-Suite and Director level now, do you ever miss simply just getting to code?
+Being at the C-Suite and Director level now, do you ever miss simply just getting to code?